kashalls/not-vyos-config/README.md

 # Kashall's NotVyOS Config

-> This repo is used in conjunction with my [home-cluster](https://github.com/kashalls/home-cluster).
+> This repo used to be used in conjunction with my [home-cluster](https://github.com/kashalls/home-cluster).
+> As of May 9th, 2024 I have discontinued my use of VyOS in my homelab and business.

 ## Getting Started

-I am currently running a custom rolling release build from [onedr0p/unofficial-builds-for-vyos](https://github.com/onedr0p/unofficial-builds-for-vyos).
+I was running a custom rolling release build from [onedr0p/unofficial-builds-for-vyos](https://github.com/onedr0p/unofficial-builds-for-vyos).
 It adds a couple extra packages to make things simpler.

 Pretty much it consists of downloading the image, booting to it on your least favorite but reliable usb.
 Logging in with `vyos` as username and password.
 You then follow this guide: https://docs.vyos.io/en/latest/installation/install.html#permanent-installation